 COMP AR

-Article 44Decision-making
+Article 44 ( > if not differently indicated changes apply to Articles 1, 2 & 3)

+Decision-making

 1. Decisions of the Board of Supervisors shall be taken by a simple majority of its members.
 Each member shall have one vote.
+In the event of a tie, the Chairperson shall have a casting vote.
+(712 Klinz et al)

-With regard to the acts specified in Articles 10 to 16 and measures and decisions adopted under the third subparagraph of Article 9(5) and Chapter VI and by way of derogation from the first subparagraph of this paragraph, the Board of Supervisors shall take decisions on the basis of a qualified majority of its members, as defined in Article 16(4) of the Treaty on European Union, which shall include at least a simple majority of the members, present at the vote, from competent authorities of Member States that are participating Member States as defined in point 1 of Article 2 of Regulation (EU) No 1024/2013 (participating Member States) and a simple majority of the members, present at the vote, from competent authorities of Member States that are not participating Member States as defined in point 1 of Article 2 of Regulation (EU) No 1024/2013 (non-participating Member States).
+With regard to the decisions on the development and adoption of acts, drafts and instruments specified in Articles 10 to 16 and measures and decisions adopted under the third subparagraph of Article 9(5), Article 9a and Chapter VI and by way of derogation from the first subparagraph of this paragraph, the Board of Supervisors shall take decisions on the basis of a qualified majority of its members, as defined in Article 16(4) of the Treaty on European Union, which shall include at least a simple majority of the members, present at the vote, from competent authorities of Member States that are participating Member States as defined in point 1 of Article 2 of Regulation (EU) No 1024/2013 (participating Member States) and a simple majority of the members, present at the vote, from competent authorities of Member States that are not participating Member States as defined in point 1 of Article 2 of Regulation (EU) No 1024/2013 (non-participating Member States).
+(714, 958, 1074 Klinz et al, 715 Balz)

 The full time members of the Executive Board and the Chairperson shall not vote on these decisions.

-With regard to decisions adopted under Article 18(3) and (4), and by way of derogation from the first subparagraph of this paragraph, the Board of Supervisors shall take decisions on the basis of a simple majority of its voting members, which shall include a simple majority of its members from competent authorities of participating Member States and a simple majority of its members from competent authorities of non-participating Member States.2.
+With regard to decisions adopted under Article 18(3) and (4), and by way of derogation from the first subparagraph of this paragraph, the Board of Supervisors shall take decisions on the basis of a simple majority of its voting members, which shall include a simple majority of its members from competent authorities of participating Member States and a simple majority of its members from competent authorities of non-participating Member States.

+1a.
+By way of derogation from paragraph 1, the Board of Supervisors shall be competent to adopt the decisions prepared by the Executive Board for the purposes of Articles 22(1), 22(2), 22(3), 22(5), 29a, 32, 31a and 35b to 35h pursuant to Article 47(3) by a simple majority of its members.

+In the event that the Board of Supervisors does not adopt the decisions prepared by the Executive Board for the purposes of Articles 22(1), 22(2), 22(3), 22(5), 29a, 32, 31a and 35b to 35h, it may amend these decisions.
+The Board of Supervisors shall be competent to adopt these amended decisions by a majority of three quarters of its members.

+In the event that the Board of Supervisors does not adopt the amended decisions referred to in the second subparagraph as soon as possible and within a period of four months at the latest, the Executive Board shall take the decision.2.
 Meetings of the Board of Supervisors shall be convened by the Chairperson at his own initiative or at the request of one third of its members, and shall be chaired by the Chairperson.

 3. The Board of Supervisors shall adopt and make public its rules of procedure.
+The rules of procedure shall set out in detail the arrangements governing voting.
+(961 Balz)

 4. The non-voting members and the observers shall not participate in any discussions within the Board of Supervisors relating to individual financial institutions, unless otherwise provided for in Article 75(3) or in the acts referred to in Article 1(2).